 In June 2011, the FASB issued guidance on the reporting and presentation of comprehensive income.
 This guidance eliminates the option to present the components of other comprehensive income as part of the statement of changes in stockholders' equity and requires an entity to present items of net income, other comprehensive income and total comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 The guidance also requires companies to display reclassification adjustments for each component of other comprehensive income in both net income and other comprehensive income.
 The amendments in this guidance do not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income.
-The new guidance is effective for fiscal years, and interim periods within those years, beginning after December 15, 2011 and must be applied retrospectively.
-The Company will be required to adopt this guidance no later than the quarter beginning January 1, 2012.
+The new guidance was originally proposed to be effective for fiscal years, and interim periods within those years, beginning after December 15, 2011 and applied retrospectively.
+In October 2011, the FASB proposed to defer the effective date of certain provisions in the guidance related to the presentation of reclassification adjustments.
+No effective date has been announced.
 As the new guidance requires additional presentation only, there will be no impact to the Company's consolidated results of operations or financial position.